Zemanta/engineering-at-zemanta/2-Team-Org-and-Structure.md

    7. Communicate /w stakeholders
    8. Analyze product performance
 * **Account Manager & Customer Support** - mainly responsible for managing managed campaigns for our clients and supporting self-serve users of our DSP platform
-* **Product Marketing Manager** - this is a US based position and PMMs are responsible for marketing out product, helping sales to grasp our ever evolving technology, managing post release communication to clients
+* **Product Marketing Manager** - this is a US based position and PMMs are responsible for marketing our product, helping sales to grasp our ever evolving technology, managing post release communication to clients

 ## 3. Engineering